afnog/sse/virtualization/ganeti-exercise.md

 ### Starting Installation

-Start the VM and attach the Debian 8.x amd64 DVD 1 ISO.
+Start the VM and attach the debian-8.x.x-amd64-DVD-1.iso image.
 Read the following sections **before** you start the installation, and use them at the appropriate times during the installation.

 #### Hostname